 Ecology suggested to add a sentence about why this proposal is an appendix as opposed to the compendium.

 Committee members supported inclusion of this in the next draft of the plan.

-The Thurston Conservation District proposed including maps identifying streams under review for instream flow revisions.

-Angela will need to confirm this request with Ecology.
+Thurston Conservation District shared language worked on with Squaxin Island Tribe for instream flow revision policy that states maps would be made in future of streams placed under review.

+A revised statewide policy was proposed to the group, which focuses on providing WRIA-based water conservation support for PE well users.

 Assurance of Plan Implementation

 The Squaxin Island Tribe stated that this is important to include for the success of this plan.